OWASP/CheatSheetSeries/cheatsheets/Server_Side_Request_Forgery_Prevention_Cheat_Sheet.md

 In the context of SSRF, there are 2 possible validations to perform:

 1. Ensure that the data provided is a valid IP V4 or V6 address.
-2. Ensure that the IP address provided belong to the one of the IP addresses of the identified and trusted applications.
+2. Ensure that the IP address provided belongs to one of the IP addresses of the identified and trusted applications.

 The first layer of validation can be applied using libraries that ensure the security of the IP address format, based on the technology used (library option is proposed here in order to delegate the managing of the IP address format and leverage battle tested validation function):